Take a 1-min quiz to get a Pilates Plan Male Female

 Pilates Principle 4: Control

 Joseph Pilates placed a strong emphasis on control.
-He believed that quality was more important than quantity when it came to exercise.
+He believed quality to be more important than quantity when it came to exercise.

 Pilates exercises are designed to be performed with control.
 This means moving slowly and with purpose, and using your muscles to control the movement rather than momentum.

-Performing exercises with control helps to ensure that you are engaging the correct muscles and doing the exercises correctly.
-It also helps to prevent injury as there is less chance of making mistakes if you are moving slowly and with purpose.
+Performing exercises with control helps to ensure that you’re engaging the correct muscles and doing the exercises correctly.
+It also helps support proper form, as there’s less chance of technique errors when you move slowly and with purpose.

 You’ll learn efficient ways to move your body and how to use your muscles correctly.
-This will help you to move more easily and with less effort in your everyday life.
+This may help you to move more easily and with less effort in your everyday life.

 One important aspect of control is that it goes beyond the physical—it also refers to the mind.